It has been shown already that the

 simply, in these two parables the unrighteous and ungodly are removed whereas

 the righteous and godly remain.
-It is
+Pre-tribulationists

 believe the truth of these passages just as post-tribulationists do.